jgraph/www.diagrams.net-source/_posts/2019-01-09-connect-shapes.md

 **``Alt+X`` to add and connect shapes from the shape library**

-This adds and connects shapes vertically, and is therefor good for building simple flows or Entity Relationship Diagrams.
+This adds and connects shapes vertically, and is therefore good for building simple flows or Entity Relationship Diagrams.

 1. Select a shape or connector.
 2. Hold down ``Alt+X`` and click on a shape in the shape library to connect it. (``Option+X`` on macOS).